Go on to Part Two

 July 17 Boston, England Gliderdrome - Starlight Room

 Here, the band opened for Wild Turkey.
-In a couple local newspaper ads, Giant again was described as “ex-Simon Dupree”, long after such a description should have been necessary.
+Also on hand was local deejay Ricky Tee.
+In a couple local newspaper ads, Giant yet again was described as “ex-Simon Dupree”, long after such a description should have been necessary.

 Boston, UK ad July 17, 1971